tom-nahum/PERT-Solver/README.md

 ## Theoretical Knowledge

-Pert problems are related to project administrations.
+Pert problems are related to project management.
 A project composed of activities, times, and priority relations (AKA pre-activities).
 The purpose is to find the minimal time it takes to finish the project, considering the given priority relations and times of each activity.